 This article was originally published on February 12, 2018.
 It has been updated to reflect current market trends.
 You can read the original article here.

-It’s time for a good, old-fashioned show-down!
+It’s time for a good, old-fashioned showdown!
 We decided to examine how Walmart, Amazon, and Best Buy compare with one another in three competitive categories: Consumer Electronics, Small Kitchen Appliances, and Cell Phones.
-We will look at both total and online-only sales within each category, as online options have become an increasingly important component for shopping due to the ongoing pandemic.
+We will look at both total and online-only sales within each category.
+Online options have become a vital component for shopping due to the ongoing pandemic.

-Encompassing everything from laptops and e-readers to video game systems and wi-fi routers, American consumers spend an average of $400 per product in the 4 quarters ending September 2020.
+Encompassing purchases of everything from laptops and e-readers to video game systems and wi-fi routers, American consumers spent an average of $315 per product in the 4 quarters ending September 2021.
 Here, we break down how consumers shopped at these three retailers.

-In unit share, Walmart has pulled ahead of its competitors.
-The retailer currently wins almost 32 percent of unit share in Q3 of 2020 (source: TraQline Consumer Electronics Q3 2020).
-In fact, Walmart has seen significant growth for the last 4 years.
-Best Buy takes second place with just under 24 percent of the unit share and Amazon is third with 11 percent.
-In terms of dollar share, Best Buy and Walmart’s positions are reversed.
-Best Buy takes home 32 percent of consumer dollars as compared to Walmart’s 25 percent.
-Amazon takes home almost 10 percent of total consumer dollars.
+In unit share, Walmart is slightly ahead of its competitors.
+The retailer currently wins 21.3 percent of unit share in Q3 of 2021.
+This most recent quarter was one of significant growth for the retailer.
+Amazon takes second place with 21.1 percent of the unit share.
+Best Buy is third with 20 percent.
+For dollar share, Best Buy’s and Walmart’s positions reverse.
+Best Buy takes home 27 percent of consumer dollars as compared to Walmart’s 15.1 percent.
+Amazon takes home 14.8 percent of total consumer dollars.

 The Online Winner: